brunnamattos/brunnamattos/README.md

 <div>
     <h3>About me:</h3>
     <img src="6.png" width="500" align="right" style="margin: 30px 0" alt="my emote" />
-    <span style="margin-top: 30px">I've been passionate about computers since I was 7 years old (2005) where I started to learn and use the Office and Adobe package at the NGO Rio Feliz.
-My career in IT began in the second half of 2019, when I started the Computer Science course at Centro Universitário Carioca.
-I am currently in the last period, missing only two disciplines and the TCC (final paper) that is already in progress.
+    <span style="margin-top: 30px">My passion for computers began when I was 7 years old (2005), when I began learning and using the Office and Adobe suites at the NGO Rio Feliz.
+I began my career in IT in the second half of 2019, when I started the Computer Science course at Centro Universitário Carioca, from which I graduated in the first half of 2024.
+Today, I am a full-time front-end developer with solid experience in React and Angular, working in the market since 2020.
-        <p>Today I seek to improve myself as a front-end developer and reach places to make a difference in the world.</p>
+        <p>My goal is to continue improving myself as a developer, taking on new challenges that allow me to grow and contribute to innovative projects.
+I believe that technology has the power to transform the world, and I seek to use my skills to be part of this change.</p>
     </span>
 </div>